Skip to Main Content

 • Attached file

-During this 22nd NEAS Forum, the three countries held in-depth discussions on 18 new joint projects, including one on metaverse healthcare service, and nine existing joint projects, including one on cargo containers.
-They also agreed to consider launching a working group composed of experts from each of the three countries for the new projects.
+During the 22nd NEAS Forum, the three countries engaged in in-depth discussions on 18 new joint projects, including one on metaverse healthcare service, and nine existing joint projects, including one on freight containers.
+They also agreed to consider launching a working group of experts from each country to oversee the new projects.